siri404-gh/sreeram.app_old/src/web/posts/javascript-concepts/callback-hell.md

-# Callback Hell
+# 3.2 Callback Hell

 #### Sep 16, 2018 by Sreeram Padmanabhan

 ## Summary

-Callbacks are functions we want called after the execution of some function.
-Like the name suggests, callbacks mean - Call after something.
+Javascript is a programming language with first-class functions.
+This means that you can treat functions like variables.
+You can assign them to variables, pass it as arguments, return as value etc. Callbacks are functions we want called after the execution of some function.
+We pass them as arguments to other functions.
+Like the name suggests, callbacks mean - Call back after something.
 And callback hell is something we get into when we have a lot of nested callbacks.
 To understand this, lets do this case study.
-Lets create a function, which will get a random word from an API (Datamuse) and using that word, it will fetch its image from another API (GiphyAPI).
-Lets assume that the word is elephant.
+Lets create a function, which will get a random word from an API (Datamuse) and using that word, lets fetch an image from another API (GiphyAPI).
+Lets assume that the word is 'elephant'.

 ## Case study